rawles/edit.tf/README.md

 §5 'Table 2: The "URL and Filename safe" Base 64 Alphabet').
 After decoding, the seven-bit character code for column _c_ and row _r_ appears at bit positions _280r+7c_ to _280r+7c+6_ inclusive, the most significant bit appearing first.

+A script, `url2raw.pl`, in the `tools/` directory, is provided to assist with this conversion.
+Supply an editor URL on standard input and it will output the raw frame, with lines delimited with newlines, on standard output.
 Contributions of scripts to convert these URLs to formats required by other teletext systems would be very welcome.

 ## Licensing

 The source code is commented throughout and licenced under the GNU General Public Licence v3.0, with additional requirements concerning minimisation of the source code.
 See the notice for more details.

+Associated scripts and other tools are licenced under the same terms.

+## Ways to contribute

-Bug reports and pull requests are welcome.
-If you would like to contribute but cannot program, documentation and tutorials would be very welcome.
-If you're interested, please comment on issue #3.
+Bug reports, enhancement requests and pull requests are welcome.
+If you would like to contribute but cannot program, documentation and tutorials would also be very welcome.
+If you're interested in contributing in this way, please comment on issue #3.

 ## Related links